top of page

 Actual ABPC Logo.png

-You're invited to the 2024 Aspiring Black Physicians' Conference: Building Bridges and Navigating Barriers on February 24, 2024!
+You're invited to the 2025 Aspiring Black Physicians' Conference: Celebrate Resilience on February 22, 2025!

 Join Imani Clinic, UCD’s Health Professions Advising (HPA), and Kaiser Permanente for an inspiring and empowering event aimed at catalyzing the success of Black students pursuing careers in healthcare.